-An air source heat pump, sometimes referred to as an air-to-water source heat pump, transfers heat from the outside air to water, which heats your rooms via radiators or underfloor heating.
-It can also heat water stored in a hot water cylinder for your hot taps, showers and baths.
+An air source heat pump (sometimes referred to as an air-to-water heat pump) transfers heat from the outside air to water.
+This in turn heats rooms in your home via radiators or underfloor heating.
+It can also heat water stored in a hot water cylinder for your hot taps, showers, and baths.

 Heat from the air is absorbed into a fluid.
 This fluid then passes through a heat exchanger into the heat pump, which raises the temperature and then transfers that heat to water.

 See our in-depth guide to heat pumps for more information on how a heat pump works.